 Edith May Tea Room

-Open Thursday-Sunday, 1030 to 1600 between October and March – TEA ROOM NOW CLOSED FOR SUMMER
+Open Friday-Sunday, 1030 to 1600 between October and March – TEA ROOM REOPENING FRIDAY 24th OCTOBER

 Based in the old brickmakers dock in Lower Halstow, Kent, the Edith May Tea Room is how the barge now spends her winter months.